 Midway is a strange beast.
-Last year the publisher released the brilliant Stranglehold and Unreal Tournament 3 but also released the near diabolical Hour of Victory and severely disappointing Blacksite.
-Starting 2008 off with the same need of flexibility, the February announcement record holds the superb PS3 version of UT3 and Cruis’n on the Wii – without doubt one.
+Last year the publisher released the brilliant Stranglehold and Unreal Tournament 3 but also released the near-diabolical Hour of Victory and severely disappointing Blacksite.
+Starting 2008 off with the same need for flexibility, the February announcement record holds the superb PS3 version of UT3 and Cruis’n on the Wii – without doubt one.

 The Cruis’n group relished considerable victory back on the Nintendo 64.
 The games were faraway from excellent, but they presented a decent level of entertainment when the arcade racer was starting to be edged out by sims like Gran Turismo.